Coronavirus (COVID-19): advice for people who were on the Highest Risk List

 Who this guidance is for

-People who are immunosuppressed have a weakened immune system which means they are unable to mount a full response to combat infections and diseases, such as Covid-19.
-Being immunosuppressed or immunocompromised is as a result of certain diseases or conditions, or because of medication or treatment for a disease or condition, including, but not limited to people who have or had:
+People who have a weakened immune system may be unable to mount a full response to combat infections and diseases, such as COVID-19.
+Having a weakened immune system is as a result of certain diseases or conditions, or because of medication or treatment for a disease or condition, including, but not limited to people who have or had:

 - a blood cancer (such as leukaemia or lymphoma)